 But why opt for such a radical lifestyle change?
-What was wrong with having a successful business and rewarding marketing career?
+What was wrong with having a business and marketing career?
 What was missing?
 A sense of purpose beyond myself and material achievements would probably be the honest answer.
 And a connection to a place and piece of land that seemed to be waiting for someone to nurture it, and bring it back to life.
-In that restoration process with house and land, I’ve rescued a vital bit of myself that was in danger of being lost for good.
-And hopefully created a living legacy that will stand, like our house, for many more years to come.
+In that restoration process with house and land, and in working with our amazing animals, I’ve rescued a vital bit of myself that was in danger of being lost for good.
+And hopefully created a legacy that will stand, like our house, for more years to come.

-Di Slaney lives with her husband in a Grade II Listed, 400 year old farmhouse in Nottinghamshire with more animals than is sensible.
-She runs an Egg Club to raise funds for British Hen Welfare Trust and sells speciality yarn from her small flock of rare breed and rescued sheep under the name Hooligan Yarns.
+Di Slaney lives with her husband in a Grade II Listed, 400 year old farmhouse in Bilsthorpe, Nottinghamshire with more animals than is sensible.
+She runs Manor Farm Charitable Trust which offers a home for life for livestock, particularly elderly animals or those with special needs.
+She operates an Egg Club to raise funds for the poultry and sells speciality yarn from the small flock of rare breed and rescued sheep under the name Hooligan Yarns.

-Di has a degree in English and European Literature from the University of Warwick, an MA in Creative Writing from Nottingham Trent University and co-owned Candlestick Press since 2010, becoming sole owner of the business in 2016.
-She has been a Fellow of the Chartered Institute of Marketing for over 15 years, and founded Nottingham marketing agency Diversity which employs 70 people.
+Di has a degree in English and European Literature from the University of Warwick, an MA in Creative Writing from Nottingham Trent University and owns Candlestick Press.
+She has a Post Graduate Diploma in Business Research Methods and has been a Fellow of the Chartered Institute of Marketing for over 20 years, founding Nottingham marketing agency Diversity in 1999.

-‘Middle-aged marketing consultant with no experience of or link to farming buys old farmhouse and land, takes on over 150 rescued and rehomed animals, and writes a (poetry) book about it.’
+‘Middle-aged marketing consultant with no experience of farming buys old farmhouse and land, takes on over 170 rescued and rehomed animals, and writes a (poetry) book or two about it.’

 On paper, it sounds just as mad as my family believes me to be: someone who was once more like Margot now gradually transformed into Barbara, learning a range of new skills along the way.
 Really important skills, such as: